 Internet-Based Self-Service Tool

-This solution is Castlight’s current transparency and care guidance experience — when members use Castlight to search for a provider, they see cost estimates, quality scores, and patient ratings.
+The solution below is Castlight’s current transparency and care guidance experience — when members use Castlight to search for a provider, they see cost estimates, quality scores, and patient ratings.
 We had this down to a science before the rule came about, and we’ll continue to invest in it as part of our navigation solution.

-We’re working on two modifications that will align our existing solution with the exact Transparency in Coverage specifications.
-The first update is to the way the tool behaves.
 Today, our platform allows members to search for care by using common language descriptive terms like “asthma” and “dermatologist,” and it also makes sense of items and services typically bundled together in common episodes of care.
 For example, if someone searches “knee replacement surgery,” they’ll see everything included in the cost estimate.

 In addition, though it’s completely separate from Transparency in Coverage — and less prescriptive and detailed — the No Surprises Act is equally important.
 Among other transparency-related provisions, it requires health plans to offer a price comparison tool similar to the internet-based self-service tool required by Transparency in Coverage.
-In a follow-up post, we’ll explain this act further, including how it’s different from the new transparency rules and how Castlight will help address it.